citizenfx/fivem-docs/content/docs/scripting-manual/networking/state-bags.md

 ## Policy

-Currently, the only policy limitation implemented is to filter _player_ state to be able to be written by the player and the server, _entity_ state to be written by the owning player and the server, and _global_ state to be able to be written by the server.
+By default  _player_ state can be able to be written by the player and the server, _entity_ state can be written by the owning player and the server, and _global_ state can be written by the server.

-In the future, events and filter functionality may be added for further safeguarding of server-configured state.
+This behavior can be overriden by using the [sv_stateBagStrictMode](docs/server-manual/server-commands/#setr-sv_stateBagStrictMode-truefalse) server ConVar - with it set to `true` only the server can modify a state bag.
 <!-- other ScRTs todo -->